phpstan/phpstan-symfony/README.md

 * Provides correct return types for `TreeBuilder` and `NodeDefinition` objects.
 * Notifies you when you try to get an unregistered service from the container.
 * Notifies you when you try to get a private service from the container.
+* Notifies you when you try to generate a URL for a non-existing route name.
 * Optionally correct return types for `InputInterface::getArgument()`, `::getOption`, `::hasArgument`, and `::hasOption`.